cytomining/DeepProfiler-handbook/_sources/docs/01-install.md

 :class: tip
 If you have access to a GPU, make sure that you have the correct drivers and the `tensorflow` package installed and configured correctly.
 You can follow this link for more details about how to install TensorFlow with GPU support in your machine: [https://www.tensorflow.org/install](https://www.tensorflow.org/install) .
 The command to check if the correct GPU is being utilized is `nvidia-smi` .
 ```

-Now you can enter the DeepProfiler directory and install it using pip.
-This will pull the missing dependencies and will also create runnable packages in your clone.

 ```{admonition} Note
 :class: tip